davve77/BetterWRD-Plugins/README.md

 bwrd.validateJSON("string"); // Checks if string is a valid JSON. bwrd.getUser().then(info => console.log(info)); // Prints the user's name, avatar, reputation, join date etc.
 ```
-Yes, this is more of a library than an API.

 &nbsp;